-The symptoms of acute bronchitis may include:
+Some symptoms of acute bronchitis are:

-At times, it may be hard to know whether you have pneumonia or only bronchitis.
-If you have pneumonia, you are more likely to have a high fever and chills, feel sicker, or feel short of breath.
+Sometimes it can be hard to know if you have pneumonia or bronchitis.
+If you have pneumonia, you are more likely to have a high fever and chills, feel sicker, or be more short of breath.

 Exams and Tests